-3. Registration of Interests
+4. Registration of Interests

-- 3.1.
+- 4.1.
 It is the responsibility of all individuals to whom this policy applies to ensure that they are not placed in a position which creates a potential conflict between their private interests and their CCG duties.
-The CCG needs to be aware of all situations where individuals' interests may have the potential to cause a conflict so all persons covered by the policy are required to declare any relevant interest held by themselves or any person defined by paragraph 2.5 above using the Declaration of Interest Form (Appendix A). - 3.2.
-With regard to declaring and registering them, relevant interests that may impact on the work of CCG may include: - Roles and responsibilities held within member practices - Directorships, including non-executive directorships held in private companies or public limited companies (with the exception of those of dormant companies) which may seek to do business with the CCG (or, where relevant, its providers) - Ownership or part ownership of companies, businesses or consultancies which may seek to do business with the CCG (or, where relevant, its providers) - Significant share holdings (more than £25,000 or 1% of the nominal share capital) in organisations which may seek to do business with the CCG (or, where relevant, its providers) - Employment with an organisation which currently does or may seek to do business with the CCG (or, where relevant, its providers)
+The CCG needs to be aware of all situations where individuals' interests may have the potential to cause a conflict so all persons covered by the policy are required to declare any relevant interest held by themselves or any person defined by paragraph 2.5 above using the Declaration of Interest Form (Appendix A). - 4.2.
+For the purposes of paragraph 3.1, the individuals from Member practices to whom this policy applies are defined as:- - GP Partners (or where the practice is a company, each director); and